 Marine Conservation Volunteering in Croatia

-Croatia has become a popular destination for travelers in Europe, with picturesque harbor cities lapping on the shores of the crystal clear Mediterranean Sea.
+Croatia has become a popular destination for travellers in Europe, with picturesque harbor cities lapping on the shores of the crystal clear Mediterranean Sea.
 Now, Marine volunteers in Croatia can enjoy the tourist-friendly culture in the iconic city of Split while basking under the sun and in the water, and making a difference as a marine conservation volunteer.

 This program is available for those without scuba diving experience.
 You’ll complete your certifications - which are internationally recognized - before taking part in conservation activities.
 Experienced divers are able to upskill on a wide range of additional certifications, including Fish Identification and Marine Ecology, or start volunteering in earnest straight away.